brown-cs132-s13/realtime/Real-time.md

     // e.g.
     broadcastMembership('ABC123');

-There will undoubtedly be some remaining rough edges (when a new user joins, do they immediately see a list of other users in the room? do they see past messages?), but there isn't much more to it than that. **Make sure that you preserve your existing database code**, we still want messages to be logged as they're sent across the wire.
+There will undoubtedly be some remaining rough edges (when a new user joins, do they immediately see a list of other users in the room? do they see past messages?), but there isn't much more to it than that. **Make sure that you preserve your existing database code**, we still want messages to be stored.

 ## Other Niceties
-Any value you can add to your user experience is always good for brownie points.
 Think about what real-time features you can add with socket.io that would enhance your users' experience when chatting, and feel free to add them.

-A few ideas that could be worth some extra credit:
+A few ideas:

 * Live typing notifications ("Justin is typing...") or potentially even live character sending.
 The latter would be tricky, both from an implementation standpoint, and from a user experience standpoint.
 If you do it, find a way to do it that isn't annoying!
 * Idle time detection and notification ("Justin is away").
 You could track when the user switches windows/tabs with the `blur` event, and possibly track mouse events to see if they're on the window but not touching anything for awhile.